 They start off by offering users a familiar email-based signup process to their platform, which allows users to purchase cryptocurrencies or NFTs.
 Users then have marketplaces that can be used to trade these assets.
 The more advanced or power-users may wish to transfer the assets off the platform into a wallet that they maintain, but many users are happy to keep these assets on the exchange.
 Of course, there are many security considerations that need to be taken into account with this model, but ensuring users have a platform they will use and come back to is absolutely key here.

 I believe these hybrid integrated Web3 services are likely to provide the best bang for the buck for organisations embracing Web3 technology.
-Whilst it results in some areas of centralisation for your shiny new offering, the reality is, that it's very difficult for organisations with existing products and services to launch decentralised offerings.
-There's simply too much data or information used in the provisioning of these services that it can't fully exist on decentralised platforms.
+Whilst it results in some areas of centralization for your shiny new offering, the reality is, that it's very difficult for organisations with existing products and services to launch decentralized offerings.
+There's simply too much data or information used in the provisioning of these services that it can't fully exist on decentralized platforms.